locomotivemtl/locomotive-boilerplate/docs/development.md

 #### `paths.dest` option

 The `paths.dest` option defines the public web directory of the project.

-By default, it is used by the development server as the base directory to serve the website from.
+By default, it is used by the development server as the base directory to serve the website from if a proxy URI is not provided.

 ```json
 {